fdsayre/fdsayre.github.io/_apar2024/apar2024_professional_makerspace.md

 ### Overseeing Staff and the Operations Team

-I lead the Makerspace Operations Team, which includes four library technicians and a faculty librarian who provides backup support for me at 5% of their assigned workload.
+I lead the Makerspace Operations Team, which includes four library technicians and another faculty librarian who provides backup support for me at 5% of their assigned workload.
 We work as a collegial team, meeting weekly to discuss common issues as a group and using consensus to make decisions whenever possible.
 My leadership approach mirrors the Makerspace's pedagogical philosophy of self-directed, experiential learning.

 This means: